Zhaopudark/zhaopudark.github.io/source/_posts/install_tensorflow_on_WSL2.md

 environment to install cuda and cudnn.
 Then, I install TensorFlow(GPU) to this environment.

-The specific version number is:
+The specific environment (version number) is:

 - WSL2: `2.0.14.0`